-Saroj Ghoting is an Early Childhood Literacy Consultant and national trainer on early literacy.
+Saroj Ghoting (she/her/hers) is an Early Childhood Literacy Consultant and national trainer on early literacy.
 She presents early literacy workshops at conferences and library systems for staff and their partners.
 She has been a consultant for the Public Library Association and the Association for Library Service to Children of the American Library Association on the Every Child Ready to Read @ your library® early literacy initiative.
 She is the co-author of six books, the most recent being Supercharged Storytimes: An Early Literacy Planning and Assessment Guide, co-authored with the researchers from the VIEWS2 project at the University of Washington.
 Saroj has been a children’s librarian for over 40 years and a consultant since 2003.
 She received her MLS from Catholic University in Washington, DC.
 She enjoys learning new ideas while presenting trainings on early literacy.

 Shanna Hollich (they/them or she/her) is the Interim Director of Library Services and Collections Management Librarian at Wilson College.
 They have been doing research, reform, and advocacy work in the field of copyright and open access for several years in addition to their more usual day-to-day work in technical services and administration.
 They were part of the inaugural class of trained facilitator instructors for the Creative Commons Certificate Courses and have been teaching those courses for both librarians and educators for two years.
 They also serve as a member of the Steering Committee for Affordable Learning PA, Pennsylvania's statewide open and affordable textbook initiative.
 They hold an MLIS from Rutgers University and are currently working towards a Masters in Data Analytics from Penn State.
 You can find them on Twitter @srhlib.